01 — Philosophy

 Seal — picks committed

-The AI reads overnight news and the prior close, decides its virtual positions, and publishes the full reasoning.
+The engine reads overnight news and the prior close, decides its virtual positions, and publishes the full reasoning.
 The picks are hashed and sealed before the open — nothing can be added or altered after this point.

 09:30 ET